superelitist/sping/README.md

 # sping
 Simultaneous ping, for when you need lots of ping.
-Async, tested up to n == 100,000.
+Async, tested up to `--count 100000`.
 Don't use for evil.

 ```
 >_ .\sping.exe